 There's even a bountiful selection of sandwiches, including the roast pork chicarron/pickled onion/mojo Pan con Lechon, a rum-glazed brisket number w/ horseradish sauce, and a Cubano, about as much pig as you get in one place until the Mavs come on.

-Named for a Havana ice cream shop, this all-hours "traditional Cuban luncheonette" from the Toloache/Yerba Buena chef's outfitted Caribbean-style with a large marble bar sporting spinning stools, and a beautiful stained glass window near the kitchen.
+Named for a Havana ice cream shop, this all-hours "traditional Cuban luncheonette" from the Toloache/Yerba Buena Chef is outfitted Caribbean-style, with a large marble bar sporting spinning stools, and a beautiful stained glass window near the kitchen.